 It’s free to roam around outside the theater but if you want to have a look inside, you need to take a guided tour.
 Alternatively, you can purchase a ticket to see a play which is probably well worth the money as the theater is famous for its perfect acoustics.

-The third option is to get a Roof Terrace Tour with panoramic views over Palermo if you’re willing to pay a fee of 20 euros.
+Another option is to get a Roof Terrace Tour to see panoramic views over Palermo if you’re willing to pay a fee of 20 euros.

 Constructed and renovated over hundreds of years under the rule of different nations, Palermo Cathedral has a unique appearance with elements from Arabic, Western and Byzantine origin.

-While this 12th-century landmark is truly impressive on the outside, the interior of the cathedral is not quite as exciting but still worth a visit, especially since it’s free.
+While the cathedral is truly impressive on the outside, the interior is not quite as exciting but still worth a visit, especially since it’s free.
 However, keep in mind that your shoulders and knees should be covered before you enter or they’ll make you wear a horrible paper poncho!

 To access the treasury, the roof terrace, and the tombs of royals and emperors, you’ll need to purchase a ticket for 10 euros.

 4. Indulge in Palermo street food

-Even if you just have one day in Palermo, make sure you don’t miss out on all the amazing street food Palermo has to offer.
-The three most famous items which you can easily find all over the city are arancini, granita and cannoli.
+Even if you just have one day in Palermo, make sure you don’t miss out on all the amazing street food the city has to offer.
+Three of the most famous items which you can easily find all over the city are arancini, granita and cannoli.

 Arancini (or arancino in singular), is a deep-fried ball of rice with a savory filling like cheese or ham in the middle.
 Golden and crunchy on the outside while soft and moist on the inside, these balls of goodness cost just around 1 euro and will keep you full for a while.